sketchplugins/plugin-directory/README.md

 - [Context](https://github.com/afnizarnur/context-sketch-plugin), by Afnizar Nur Ghifari: Count character, words, and paragraphs from a text layer easily inside Sketch!
 - [Context for Sketch](https://getcontext.app), by @dannyow: Add to your document pins linking to prototypes, inspirations, examples or anything else on the web.
 - [Contrast](https://github.com/romannurik/Sketch-Contrast#readme), by Roman Nurik: A Sketch plugin to show a pass/fail type contrast report.
-- [Convert To Grayscale](https://github.com/mheesakkers/sketch-plugin-convert-to-grayscale), by Misha: A simple Sketch plugin to convert selected shapes to grayscale colors
 - [CoolHue](https://github.com/webkul/coolhue), by Webkul, Nitish Khagwal: Coolest handpicked Gradient Palette for super amazing stuff
 - [Copy Framer Code](https://github.com/perrysmotors/copy-framer-code), by Giles Perry: A Sketch plugin that copies any selected layer to the clipboard as code that can be pasted straight into a Framer prototype.
 - [Copy Optimized SVG Code](https://github.com/chenxsan/copy-optimized-svg-code), by chenxsan: Sketch plugin to copy optimized svg code